 Review PAYG instalment obligations

-Claim a deduction for Director’ fees and bonuses
+Claim a deduction for Director’s fees and bonuses

-If you intend to pay Directors’ fees or bonuses to your team, you may be able to claim the deduction in this financial year.
-Let the people you’re paying know the fee or bonus will be paid and document proof that you advised them prior to the end of the tax year.
-The payment does not have to be made this financial year to claim the deduction.
-If the payment is not made until July, the person will not have to declare the income until the next financial year.
+If you plan to pay your team Directors’ fees or bonuses this fiscal year, you may be able to claim the deduction.
+Make sure the persons you’re paying are aware that the charge or incentive will be paid, and keep proof that you informed them before the end of the tax year.
+To claim the deduction, the payment does not have to be made this fiscal year.
+If the money is not received until July, the individual will not be required to file a tax return until the following fiscal year.

 What you need to do to prepare for EOFY

 This is something you should start (or continue) doing as soon as your tax return is filed — start gathering receipts for the next one!
 You should keep track of all work-related expenses and income that is eligible for a tax deduction (including kilometres driven for work, uniforms and dry cleaning, home office expenses, sun protection and self-education).

 However, the days of stuffing electronic dockets and handwritten notes into a shoebox and sifting through them at the end of the financial year are long gone.
 There are now useful mobile phone apps that allow you to track your work-related spending conveniently and consistently.